JakeSteam/blog-programming/_posts/2022-12-31-using-slack-workflows-for-better-jira-bug-triaging.md

 ## Approach

-Most steps in implementing this solution are quite customisable, so feel free to skip / modify any to your needs:

-1. Connect our Jira instance to our Slack.
+To make this approach, we're going to need to achieve 2 main tasks:

-2. Create a bug report form.
+1. Create a bug report form within Slack.
-3. Send the data to Jira.
+2. Send this bug report form's information to Jira.

 There are a couple of important caveats with this method, that are worth considering before implementing:

 1. The "workflow" feature used for the form requires a paid Slack plan.
-2. The form results are not converted directly into Jira, and require copying from the description during creation.
+2. The form's fields don't prefill the Jira form, and require copying from the description during ticket creation.

-## 1. Connecting Jira to Slack
+## Connecting Jira to Slack

 Once connected, you will be able to make Jira tickets from any Slack message, as well as receive updates for new tickets, updated tickets, etc. Both Slack and Jira officially support connections to each other, so this process is straightforward.